LukaKaranovic/surrounded/docs/logicaldesign.md

 This process is what proceeds the game logic process, as we have met the criteria to enter the end game process, meaning the player has either died, or has decided to quit the game.
 The steps to be taken are outlined here:

-1. Determine if the player had died or quit game
+1. Check and determine if the player has died or quit the game.
-2. If player has died, present game over screen, showing them their score, upgrades acquired and what round they achieved, as well as present them with the options on how to proceed next (Quit Game, return to main menu, restart game)
+2a.
+If player has died, present game over screen, showing them their score, upgrades acquired and what round they achieved, as well as present them with the options on how to proceed next (Quit Game, return to main menu, restart game)
-3. If player has instead chosen to quit, return them to the main menu, the setup process is then reengaged
+2b.
+If player has instead chosen to quit, return them to the main menu, the setup process is then reengaged.

 ### <a name="uix"></a>5.2 UIX Module:

-The UIX module is to handle all of the local updates which happen to the player, all of the player inputs (such as camera movement, WASD, shooting, etc).
-All information containing player and enemy data will be processed on start up.
+The UIX module handles all of the local visual updates which happen to the player, all of the player inputs (such as camera movement, WASD, shooting, etc), and all visual information displaying player and enemy data that will be processed on start up.

 The control module will begin as soon as we run the game, containing the game logic and assets from the engine, this will pull UI elements with a display update, prompting the display data containing menus, and HUDs, and will be displayed based on the input.

-The update to player display will directly be based on input as all files are local, we will discuss an input output process in 5.2.1 and 5.2.2.
+The update to player display will directly be based on input as all files are local, we will discuss an input/output process in 5.2.1 and 5.2.2.

 Figure 3.
 UIX Module Diagram<a name="uixdiag"></a>
 ![UIX module design diagram](Images/uixdiag.png)